gilleslandais/ivoa-dcp-data-origin/reports/interop_report_oct_2022.md

 - VizieR provides a subset of SDSS tables
 - HiPs contains metadata that includes the provenance of the previous HiPS nodes (it is include in the Hipsgen tool)

-We underlined the differences existing for the same dataset when in multiple data centers.
-The data centers can make subset and enrich data !
+We underlined the differences existing for the same dataset in multiple data centers.
+The data centers can make subset and can enrich data !
 The Data-Center provenance becomes an important information for citation.

 ## Licences